git-cola/git-cola/share/doc/git-cola/relnotes/unreleased.rst

 Usability, bells and whistles
 -----------------------------

-* The `File Browser` tool now has better default column sizes, and remembers its window size and placement.

 * `git dag` now supports the standard editor, difftool, and history hotkeys.
   It is now possible to invoke these actions from file widget's context menu and through the standard hotkeys.

   https://github.com/git-cola/git-cola/pull/473

-* The `status` tool also learned about the history hotkey.
+* The `Status` tool also learned about the history hotkey.
-  Additionally, the `Alt-{j,k}` aliases are also supported in the `status` tool for consistency with the other tools where the non-Alt hotkeys are not available.
+  Additionally, the `Alt-{j,k}` aliases are also supported in the `Status` tool for consistency with the other tools where the non-Alt hotkeys are not available.

   https://github.com/git-cola/git-cola/pull/488

+* The `File Browser` tool now has better default column sizes, and remembers its window size and placement.

+* The `File Browser` now supports the refresh hotkey, and has better behavior when refreshing.
+The selection is now retained, and new and removed files are found when refreshing.

 Fixes
 -----